Roman infantry tactics: Field fortifications

 While strong cities/forts and elaborate sieges to capture them were common throughout the ancient world, the Romans were unique among ancient armies in their extensive use of field fortifications.
 In campaign after campaign, enormous effort was expended to dig – a job done by the ordinary legionary.
 His field pack included a shovel, a dolabra or pickaxe, and a wicker basket for hauling dirt.
 Some soldiers also carried a type of turf cutter.
 With these, they dug trenches, built walls and palisades and constructed assault roads.
 The operations of Julius Caesar at Alesia are well known.
 The Gallic city was surrounded by massive double walls penning in defenders, and keeping out relieving attackers.
-A network of camps and forts were included in these works.
+A network of camps and forts was included in these works.
 The inner trench alone was 20 ft deep, and Caesar diverted a river to fill it with water.
 The ground was also sown with caltrops of iron barbs at various places to discourage assault.
 Surprisingly for such an infantry centred battle, Caesar relied heavily on cavalry forces to counter Gallic sorties.
 Ironically, many of these were from Germanic tribes who had come to terms earlier.

 The power of Roman field camps has been noted earlier, but in other actions, the Romans sometimes used trenches to secure their flanks against envelopment when they were outnumbered, as Caesar did during operations in Belgaic Gaul.
 In the Brittany region of France, moles and breakwaters were constructed at enormous effort to assault the estuarine strongholds of the Gauls.
 Internal Roman fighting between Caesar and Pompey also saw the frequent employment of trenches, counter-trenches, dug-in strong points, and other works as the contenders manoeuvred against each other in field combat.
 In the latter stages of the empire, the extensive use of such field fortifications declined as the heavy infantry itself was phased down.
 Nevertheless, they were an integral part of the relentless Roman rise to dominance over large parts of the ancient world.